 Harlan was best known for his humor, pranks and teasing, of which anyone who knew him has a story to tell.
 Children of all ages, along with dogs of all sizes, were immediately drawn to him.
 Some of this was motivated by his soft heart and laid-back demeanor, along with candy and treats he always had on hand.
 His dedication to God, his family and country largely defined who he was.

 Those keeping Harlan’s memory alive are his children, Sandy (Jack) Koenig, Terri (Joe) Williams Murray, David (Angie) Williams, along with his grandchildren, Nathan and Jay Koenig, Karen Williams, Patrick, Shanon, Mariaha, Caidince, and Mason Murray, Amanda, Benjamin and Jesse Williams.
 Great grandchildren include Mariah and Katherine Koenig, Kevin Koenig, and Kason Murray, as well as many nieces and nephews.
 Siblings include Leon Williams and Mary Burke.
 Preceding him into eternal life are his wife, Maxine, son, Charles (Chuck), grandson, Kevin, parents, Hilman and Evelyn, and siblings Helen, Betty, June, Charles (Chuck), and Roger.

 Memorials may be sent in care of Harlan Williams at Kahler Funeral Home, 107 W 4th St, Dell Rapids, SD 57022.

-To send flowers to Harlan's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Harlan M. Williams, please visit our floral store.